Businesses are overwhelmed with data, which means it often goes ignored.

-For example, if you want to measure how customer service agents are performing, maybe you’ll calculate how long it takes each agent to complete a task and measure each agent’s performance against the average.
+For example, if you want to measure individual support agent performance, you might dig into the numerical data to find out how long it takes each agent on average to respond to a customer.
+Then, measure each agent’s performance against the overall average.

 Now that you know what your goals are and how you want to measure them, you can start collecting the correct type of data.
 While it’s best practice to collect both quantitative and qualitative data, you’ll also need to collect data that’s relevant to the questions you're trying to answer.

 Quantitative data: structured data that can be quantified and measured.
 For example, tags and numerical data,